pxai/angular2-webpack-sample/README.md

-# Angular2 sample based on Todo MVC
+# Angular2 sample using webpack
 Todo MVC - Batarangle Example Application

-Use this application to get familiar with Batarangle and with webpack
+Use this application to get familiar with Batarangle webpack

 ## Building and Serving

-1. Build the application by running the `npm install` command.
-2. Serve the application by running the `npm start` command.
+1. npm install
+2. npm postinstall
+3. webpack    : launches webpack build
+4. npm start  : to serve de app